No good hiking between the San Gabriels and Santa Anas, they say? Whittier, CA’s Turnbull Canyon begs to differ!

 Easy/Moderate (4.3 miles, elevation gain 734 feet, 2-3 hours).

-No specific planning is required for a visit to Turnbull Canyon.
-That said, the park is open only 9am-5pm October to May and 9am-6pm June to September.
+No specific planning is required.
+That said, the park is open only 9 am-5 pm October to May and 9 am-6 pm June to September.
 This being so, be sure to give yourself plenty of time to complete the hike and factor in the additional mile of walking required if the trailhead parking lot is full.
 Any violators of the preserve opening hours face a $175-$1000 citation (yikes!).

 Trails are usually closed after heavy rainfall.
 Check the Puente Hills Habitat Preservation Authority for updates.

-The Turnbull Canyon Trail is open all year round, including national holidays.
-It’s relatively moderate inclines and wide hiking paths make it suitable for hiking in any season.
+The trail is open all year round, including national holidays.
+Its relatively moderate inclines and wide hiking paths make it suitable for hiking in any season.
 That said, if you’re heading there in summer pack plenty of water — temperatures are often in excess of 100F and there are no sources of drinking water along the trail.
 It’s also worth noting that shaded areas are few and far between — bring your sun hat!

 From Los Angeles, head east on CA-60 for roughly 20 minutes to reach Whittier Narrows Recreation Area.
 Take up the right lane to merge onto I-605 South, then take exit 16 for Beverly Blvd East.